 Individuals should note that all Business and Consumer Docket (BCD) court records are available through eFiling.12

-How Do I See if Someone Filed Bankruptcy in Maine?
+How To See if Someone Filed Bankruptcy in Maine

 Maine bankruptcy records can be obtained from any of the following sources:13